FREQUENTLY ASKED QUESTIONS

-Business is the first program focus area.
+Business and Psychology are the current program focus areas.
 Additional academic programs will be added in the future.

 College Park is designed for students to complete an associate degree and a bachelor’s degree in the most cost-effective and efficient way in Tulsa.
 By starting and finishing a degree on a single campus, students are able to utilize the best resources TCC and OSU-Tulsa offer, including planned student success experiences.